Kiryū, Gunma: Economy

 Traditionally, Kiryū's principal industry was sericulture and silk textile manufacturing, with records dating silk production as far back as 713 AD.
 Pachinko manufacturing arrived in Kiryū after World War II, during the period of industrial reconstruction, with the formation of two main companies—the Heiwa Corporation in 1949, and the Sophia Corporation in 1951.
 Kiryū's factories are responsible for manufacturing 60% of Japan's pachinko machines.
 However, the decreased demand for silk goods and the closure of several area manufacturing concerns have caused the local economy to suffer.

 Mitsuba Corporation, a major manufacturer of automotive parts is headquartered in the city.

 Education

 Kiryū has 17 public elementary schools and ten public middle schools operated by the city government, and six public high schools operated by the Gunma Prefectural Board of Education.
 There are also two private middle schools and two private high schools.

-There are six public and two private high schools, ten public and two private middle schools, and seventeen public elementary schools in Kiryū.
 The prefecture also operates three special education schools for the handicapped.
 The Engineering department of Gunma University is located in the Tenjin district of the city.